Can Uber Be Replaced By An Open Source Competitor?

 2. That your investors believe in your ability to secure that monopoly

-Paypal, Facebook and Google (to name a few), successfully played, and won, with this strategy.
+PayPal, Facebook, and Google (to name a few) successfully played and won with this strategy.
 They sacrificed profits for years, concentrating purely on attracting and retaining users.

 Uber-Crazy Commissions Will Hinder Growth

 Investor appetite for losses won’t continue forever.
-Eventually, Uber and it’s peers, will have to start charging full, unsubsidised rates.
+Eventually, Uber and its peers will have to start charging full, unsubsidised rates.

-By charging a more “reasonable” commission, Taobao & Meituan were able to better retain and grow their respective marketplaces – far surpassing their better funded american peers.
+By charging a more “reasonable” commission, Taobao & Meituan were able to better retain and grow their respective marketplaces – far surpassing their better-funded American peers.
 This is even more impressive when you recognise that they were second movers.

 Showdown At High Noon

-Because investors believe in the business model, taxi hailing apps will continue to have access to large amounts of capital, which in turn will continue to fund their loss-making incentive schemes, keeping potential competitors at bay.
+Because investors believe in the business model, taxi-hailing apps will continue to have access to large amounts of capital, which will in turn continue to fund their loss-making incentive schemes, keeping potential competitors at bay.

 This won’t last forever.
 Somebody will flinch.
 It’ll start small, with one investor pulling out.
 Slowly, the pessimism will spread.
 This bubble will pop.
 Funding will dry up.